tbbooher/financial_pull/README.md

 # FinancialPull

-TODO: Write a gem description
+This gem pulls in your financial data

 ## Installation